rezaamini-ir/easypanel/docs/configuration.md

 ### User Model

-EasyPanel to manage admins uses default `User` Model, if You want to change it, You can pass new model into `user_model` config key.
+EasyPanel to manage admins uses the default `User` Model, if You want to change it, You can pass the new model into `user_model` config key.

 ```php
 return [